 Hope For A New Life

 “The care I received at UNC changed my life.
 When I came to UNC, I had been dealing with multiple rare neurological conditions for over half my life.
-After five brain surgeries, I heard ‘there is nothing we can do for you’.
-My neurosurgical team at UNC gave me the gift of hope.
+After five brain surgeries elsewhere, I heard ‘there is nothing we can do for you’.
+But my neurosurgical team at UNC gave me the gift of hope.
 I am now able to do things I have not been able to do in over 25 years!”

 - Focus on minimally invasive brain surgery through techniques like Deep Brain Stimulation and brain mapping